Table of Contents (click to expand)

 Most electronic devices have a port, i.e., where a USB cable gets plugged.
 That “place” or slot is called the port.
 As you can guess, this port allows USB devices to get plugged into the ‘host’ device.

-So, if you are transferring data from your phone to your laptop via a USB cable, you will plug your phone (host) into the laptop’s USB port (receptor).
+So, if you are transferring data from your phone to your laptop via a USB cable, you will plug the USB cable from your phone into the laptop’s USB port.

 A USB (Universal Serial Bus) is a standard connection interface that enables communication between devices and a host controller such as a personal computer.
 It is most commonly used to connect peripherals such as mice, keyboards, printers, scanners, cameras, and flash drives to a computer.